Maurice White: Earth, Wind & Fire

-White brought the kalimba into mainstream use by incorporating its sound into the music of Earth, Wind & Fire.
-He was also responsible for expanding the group to include a full horn section at first being the Phenix Horns and then the Earth, Wind & Fire Horns.
-During 1994 Maurice stopped regularly touring with the band but still occasionally appeared on stage.
-He retained executive control of the band and was still very active in the music business, producing and recording with the band and other artists.
+White brought a sense of eclecticism to the band's recordings, at the same time shaping their signature vibrant stage portrayals and crafting the vocal interplay between his tenor and Philip Bailey's falsetto.
+As a musician he aided the kalimba being brought into wider circles by incorporating its sound into the band's music.
+He was also responsible for the inclusion of a full horn section, at first, the Phenix Horns and later on the Earth, Wind & Fire Horns.
+During 1994 he halted his regular tours with the band, but still occasionally appeared on stage.
+White retained executive control of Earth, Wind and Fire and remained active in the music business as he produced and performed on EW&F and other musical artists' records.